Holly-Horwood/keto_pantry/README.md

 ## **Motivation/Purpose**
 This is my fourth milestone project for the Full Stack Software Development course through Code Institute.
 I decided to create this website which in the future I plan to link with my previous project [Keto Kitchen](https://keto-pantry.herokuapp.com).
 I focused both sites on a Keto/Low Carb lifestyle which is essential for good health among Type 1 diabetics like myself.
 People with this condition often struggle to find diet appropriate food in this modern world of processed and sugary products, so I have created this site as an easy way for people to find the items they need to make healthy food choices.
-In the future when the two sites are blended I hope to make this a business for myself helping those following this lifestyle to easily find the information and resources they need.
+In the future when the two sites are blended, I hope to make this a business for myself helping those following this lifestyle to easily find the information and resources they need.

 ---